Vkrishna98/C--Notes-IQ/C#-Notes/ICollection.md

+## ICollection
-## ICollection is an interface in C# that represents a collection of items.
+- ICollection is an interface in C# that represents a collection of items.
 It’s part of the .NET collection hierarchy and provides a basic contract for working with collections that support basic operations, like adding, removing, counting items, and checking if an item exists.

 ### Why Use ICollection?